mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - **Combined usage** – You can combine the usage across all accounts in the organization to share the volume pricing discounts, Reserved Instance discounts, and Savings Plans.
 This can result in a lower charge for your project, department, or company than with individual standalone accounts.

 ## AWS Budgets
+Cost Explorer is more focused on analyzing and understanding spending patterns, while Budgets is geared towards setting and monitoring budgetary limits.

 - Monitoring and cost management service in AWS.
 - Helps track and manage spending on AWS resources.